1966 Tour de France: Teams

 The teams entering the race were:

+Because the champion of 1965 (Gimondi) and his team did not start, the number one jersey was given to the Ford France team, because they had the winner of 1964 (Anquetil).

 Route and stages

 The 1966 Tour de France started on 21 June, and had two rest days, in Luchon and Turin.
 The highest point of elevation in the race was 2556 m at the summit tunnel of the Col du Galibier mountain pass on stage 16.

+The team time trial was decided by the times of the five fastest riders of each time; the outcome had no effect on the individual classifications.

 Race overview

 Rudi Altig won the first stage with a small advantage.
 In the next stages, no big time differences were made, so Altig was able to defend his lead until the mountains.

+The eighth stage broke the record for fastest mass-start stage, held since 1938.

 The first mountains were in the tenth stage.
 A group including Lucien Aimar and Jan Janssen gained time on pre-race favourites Jacques Anquetil and Raymond Poulidor, and Tommaso de Pra won the race and became the new leader.
 The next stage, Lebaube became the leader, and Kunde took over in the twelfth stage.

 In the time trial in the fourteenth stage, Anquetil was defeated by Poulidor.
 Kunde remained the leader, with Janssen in second place.
 In the sixteenth stage, Julio Jiménez escaped in the Pyrenées, and he was followed by a group including Janssen, Anquetil and Poulidor, but without Kunde.
 Jiménez stayed away, but Janssen became the new leader.

 Even though the seventeenth stage included two mountain climbs, it was not considered too difficult, because these climbs were located in the first half of the stage.
 The cyclists made the climbs in one large group, but in the descent, a large group escaped.
 They were chased by teammates Anquetil and Aimar, and when most of the escapees were caught, Aimar continued on his own, and surprised Janssen by this.
 Janssen lost time on Aimar, and Aimar became the new leader.

 In the eighteenth stage, Janssen wanted to attack, but Aimar and Anquetil stayed close to him.
 Poulidor, sixth in the general classification, managed to escape, but Anquetil led the chase on him.
 The next day, Anquetil left the race, sick and no longer able to win himself.

 Janssen managed to win back some time on Aimar in the final time trial, but it was not enough, and Aimar became the winner of the Tour.
 Janssen became the first Dutch cyclist to reach the podium in the general classification in the Tour de France.